hashicorp/terraform-provider-aws/website/docs/r/ecs_service.html.markdown

 * `enable_ecs_managed_tags` - (Optional) Specifies whether to enable Amazon ECS managed tags for the tasks within the service.
 * `enable_execute_command` - (Optional) Specifies whether to enable Amazon ECS Exec for the tasks within the service.
 * `force_new_deployment` - (Optional) Enable to force a new task deployment of the service.
 This can be used to update tasks to use a newer Docker image with same image/tag combination (e.g., `myimage:latest`), roll Fargate tasks onto a newer platform version, or immediately deploy `ordered_placement_strategy` and `placement_constraints` updates.
-* `triggers` - (Optional) Map of arbitrary keys and values that, when changed, will trigger an update in-place via [`UpdateService`](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_UpdateService.html).
 * `health_check_grace_period_seconds` - (Optional) Seconds to ignore failing load balancer health checks on newly instantiated tasks to prevent premature shutdown, up to 2147483647.
 Only valid for services configured to use load balancers.
 * `iam_role` - (Optional) ARN of the IAM role that allows Amazon ECS to make calls to your load balancer on your behalf.
 This parameter is required if you are using a load balancer with your service, but only if your task definition does not use the `awsvpc` network mode.
 If using `awsvpc` network mode, do not specify this role.
 If your account has already created the Amazon ECS service-linked role, that role is used by default for your service unless you specify a role here.
 * `launch_type` - (Optional) Launch type on which to run your service.
 The valid values are `EC2`, `FARGATE`, and `EXTERNAL`.
 Defaults to `EC2`.